minhxuvi/minhxuvi.github.io/pages/resume.md

 ## Summary

-## Summary

-Experienced Automation Test Lead with a strong background in embedded systems, software testing, and automation frameworks.
+Experienced Automation Test with a strong background in embedded systems, software testing, and automation frameworks.
 Proven ability to lead teams, design robust testing solutions, and deliver high-quality results across multiple platforms.
 Skilled in Python, Linux, Yocto, and CI/CD tools, with a passion for continuous improvement and effective collaboration.

 ## Education